gregoryguillou/terraform-api/README.md

-# Terraform Lineup
+# Lineup

-Terraform Lineup allows to provision/unprovision environments from a simple command.
+`Lineup` allows to provision/unprovision environments from a simple command.
+That is a Web API that triggers Terraform commands on a server.
 It can be used:

 - to start and stop environments on-demand.
 As a developer, you will not need to configure your environment anymore, neither wait for your